-The Causeway Coastal Route starts at Belfast and stretches around the east coast up to the north coast and across to Londonderry.
+The Causeway Coastal Route starts at Belfast and stretches around the east coast up to the north coast and towards Derry/Londonderry.
 Just outside Belfast is the imposing 800 year old Carrickfergus Castle, besieged in turn by the Scots, Irish, English and French; the castle saw action right up to World War II.

 Slemish Mountain (1,500 ft) is where Saint Patrick came as a slave to tend sheep in the fifth century.
 After six years, he escaped but later returned to devote the remainder of his life to bringing Christianity to the Irish.